 If you stop to think about all that has occurred within the past few years, your brain is likely inundated with a barrage of flashing images.
-From social unrest to a global pandemic to technological advancements beyond our wildest expectations, it has been a crazy past few years, to say the least.
-But one of the most profound things to happen within that timespan has been the growing power of influence.
-While some may scoff at this idea, influence is coming on stronger than you might think.
-With the emergence of technology becoming more profound by the day, the concept of VR influencers can be understandably controversial.
-When many people think of 'influencers' in the generic sense, they likely envision cringe-worthy Tiktok videos or hyped-up millennials promoting a crash diet nutritional product.
-However, this is a narrow lens into the world of influencers.
+From social unrest and a global pandemic to technological advancements beyond our wildest expectations, it has been an unpredictable past few years, to say the least.
+But one of the most profound things to happen within that timespan has been the growing power of VR and AR marketing.

 Using the digital realm rather than the real world to interact with influencers may sound like science fiction.
-But the reality is that this is where the influencer marketing industry is heading, and it's happening at warp speed (no pun intended).
+But the reality is that this is where the influencer marketing industry is heading, and it’s happening at warp speed.

-Numerous companies are using these VR and AR technologies as an essential part of their digital marketing strategy in order to create a more modern, successful brand in the market.
+Numerous companies are using VR and AR technologies as an essential part of their digital marketing strategy in order to create a more modern, multi-channel brand in the market.

 In 2014, Coca-Cola took advertising to a new level by introducing the first-ever “Drinkable” Advertising campaign.
 The soft-drink giant collaborated with the music identifying software company Shazam to execute the campaign.
 By simply “Shazaming” the ad, users could watch as Coke poured in the screen of their phones and filled a glass.
 The promotion could be redeemed at any retail store in the US.